hashicorp/terraform/website/source/docs/providers/aws/index.html.markdown

 ## Argument Reference

-The following arguments are supported:
+The following arguments are supported in the `provider` block:

 * `access_key` - (Required) This is the AWS access key.
 It must be provided, but it can also be sourced from the `AWS_ACCESS_KEY_ID` environment variable.